Here you can create and edit the settings for the clients.

 - If the CTI Clients log on to the CTI Server with their Windows login name, the computer name is also transmitted when the login is started.
 The CTI Server detects whether the computer name is assigned to a TAPI device and may gives the client the appropriate TAPI device authorization.
 The Client application then automatically binds the TAPI device to the PhoneDialog.

-- Server Journal: Set read/write rights for the Server Journal.
+- Set read/write rights for the Server Journal.

 Tab [Monitor Rights]

-- Monitor-Rights for other Devices The client can control and monitor these devices by LED.
+- Monitor-Rights for other Devices The Client can monitor these devices by speed dial button LED.
 The assignment to a spee dial button must be done manually in the CTI Client.